mikich-k2v/K2View-Academy/articles/TDM/tdm_architecture/03a_task_execution_building_entity_list_on_tasks_LUs.md

   - ENV1_1#params#{"clone_id"=4}

-- **Parameters** - select the entities based on the task's parameters from a [DB view], created in TDM DB on each combination of BE and source environment.
+- **Parameters**, select the entities based on the task's parameters from a [DB view], created in the TDM DB for each BE and source environment combination.

 ### Load Tasks - Data Flux Mode

--  [Select All Entities](/articles/TDM/tdm_gui/20_load_task_dataflux_mode.md#select-all-entities) is checked  -  copy the full list of the LUIs successfully synced into Fabric by the selected version.
-The full list it taken from Cassandra table:
+-  [Select All Entities](/articles/TDM/tdm_gui/20_load_task_dataflux_mode.md#select-all-entities) is checked, copy the full list of successfully synced LUIs into Fabric by the selected version.
+The full list it taken from the Cassandra table:

-  - Get the **batch_id** of the extract task that created the selected version from task_execution_list TDM DB table.
+  - Get the **batch_id** of the extract task that created the selected version from the task_execution_list in the TDM DB table.

   - Get the full list of completed entities by the selected batch id: